openstack/openstack-manuals/doc/common/glossary.rst

       A content delivery network is a specialized network that is used to distribute content to clients, typically located close to the client for increased performance.

+   continuous delivery

+      A software engineering approach in which teams produce software in short cycles, ensuring that the software can be reliably released at any time and, when releasing the software, doing so manually.

+   continuous deployment

+      A software release process that uses automated testing to validate if changes to a codebase are correct and stable for immediate autonomous deployment to a production environment.

+   continuous integration

+      The practice of merging all developers' working copies to a shared mainline several times a day.

    controller node